Chapter 34 : The Eaves of the Forest

 McGonagall was at Lara's bed now.
 Meadows got up and joined her.
 Liam sat still and waited.
 The sounds of the Hospital wing had returned to a low murmur.
 Liam was not the only one trying to eavesdrop.

 At last, the two women got up and came over to Liam's bed.
 Professor McGonagall was old and thin.
 Her hair was white, and, despite the excitement of the day, it was still tightly in its bun.
-Her blue eyes, as they surveyed him, were cold and hard as stars.
+She surveyed him for a moment before speaking, her gaze cold and hard.

 "How are you feeling, Wren?" she asked.